doctrine/dbal/en/reference/known-vendor-issues.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 We had to implement a question mark to named parameter translation
 inside the OCI8 DBAL Driver.
-This means that you cannot execute
+It works as a very simple parser with two states: Inside Literal, Outside Literal.
-queries that contain question marks in the SQL string.
-For
+From our perspective it should be working in all cases, but you have to be careful with certain
-example:
+queries:

 .. code-block:: sql

     SELECT * FROM users WHERE name = 'bar?'

-Will be rewritten into:
+Could in case of a bug with the parser be rewritten into:

 .. code-block:: sql